Heizenburg/SFTP-Auto/README.md

 To analyze/upload clients from 1 to `n`, you can input any number that does not exceed the client list length.
 For example, entering `20` will go through clients 1 to 20.

-If you want to analyze/upload only one client, simply add a full stop after the client number, for example, `20.`.
+If you want to analyze/upload a single client, simply add a full stop after the client number, for example, `20.`.
 <br />

 And, to `List` all clients